Skip to Content

 • Bonus: there are opportunities to “help you navigate the college application process”

-As prep work, they recommend your child watches “The Inside Job”, (narrated by Matt Damon).
+As prep work, they recommend your child watch “The Inside Job”, (narrated by Matt Damon).

 2. Maverick Investment Camp